pieper/SlicerNetstim/README.md

 This repository contains a collection of modules for 3D Slicer on the topic of deep brain stimulation and other applications.
 See the modules section below for a general overview.

 Part of this work was part of the [NA-MIC Project Week](https://projectweek.na-mic.org/PW35_2021_Virtual/) and is still under development.
+This work builds on work by the [netstim](http://www.netstim.org/) network stimulation laboratory in Berlin.

 ## Modules